harishv17/AngularToDoApp/README.md

 # AngularToDoApp
 This a basic ToDo app build in AngularJS.
-It allows user to add, update and delete ToDO items.
+It allows user to add, update and delete ToDo items.
 Its just for learning purpose.